Sexually transmitted infections, which ones and what they are.

 They often occur without symptoms.
 This increases the probability of Contagion to other healthy individuals and of chronicity.
 There are also possible consequences on the reproductive function (infertility).
 There is also a high risk of vertical transmission during pregnancy and at the time of birth.

 Notoriously, STIs are closely associated with HIV infection through an epidemiological synergy that reinforces their mutual spread.
-People with STIs constitute a population at high risk of getting or transmitting HPV through persistent genital lesions, so much so that the WHO has recommended offering HPV testing to all people with an STD.
+People with STIs constitute a population at high risk of getting or transmitting it through persistent genital lesions, so much so that the WHO has recommended offering HPV testing to all people with an STD.